StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Oooohhh, hot," he said.
 He reached it cool off his hand with his tea, but when he dumped that over his hand, it stung even more.

-"You must not invoke his name!", said one of the other women at their table.
+"You must not invoke his name!" said one of the other women at their table.
 "As outsiders, you must be more careful!
 Only bad karma will follow you if you continue to test him, like the scalding water on your hand."

 "Well, technically, it was your reaction to his mention that caused that," Darella pointed out.